 Done in the right way posting links can be quite lucrative, but by following the instructions on this site the only people who are going to be making money are the owners of the site.
 And they don’t want us to know who they really are.

-If you’re still interested in posting links, but in a legitimate way, then there are programs that can teach all about affiliate marketing.
+If you’re still interested in posting links, but in a legitimate way, then some programs can teach all about affiliate marketing.
 The first thing you should take into consideration is you must put in the time and effort.

 The schemes that tell you it’s easy to earn money online are telling you lies.
 I’ve tried these schemes, perhaps you have too, all we do is lose our money, every time.

-A couple years ago I gave up the get rich quick schemes and joined a training platform where they offer step by step training that teaches you how to set up your own business.
+A couple of years ago I gave up the get-rich-quick schemes and joined a training platform where they offer step-by-step training that teaches you how to set up your own business.
 Ideal for newbies, you can join for free and after a few days, you will have your own free website and will have probably learned more than is possible with Ultimate Home Profits.

 If you’re serious about earning money online, I recommend you check out my #1 recommendation, Wealthy Affiliate.